AWTT Lesson Plans & Resources

 - connect with community and truth-telling role models

-- discovery of the values that guide AWTT portrait subjects to act as engaged and courageous citizens
+Discover the values that guide AWTT portrait subjects to act as engaged and courageous citizens and how to build bridges between the classroom and important issues affecting students’ lives.

 “Through AWTT we are able to look at issues and values, freedom and democracy, human rights and public health, access to education and issues of equity, equality, sustainability, restoration and regeneration at both micro and macro levels — locally, nationally and globally — with absolutely inspiring art to boot!”